Chinese Herbs for Dogs

 Kidney Yang Deficiency in Dogs

-Back leg edema or coldness in dogs would be a clear indication of Kidney Deficiency.
+Back leg edema or coldness in dogs would be a clear indication of Kidney Yang Deficiency and would indicate our Water Element Yang Tonic for Dogs.
 Additionally, renal failure, infertility, and hypothyroidism are indications of Kidney deficiency.
 In Chinese medicine, the Kidney energetic system is paired with the Bladder; incontinence and dribbling also be indications of Kidney Deficiency.

 Herbs can actually target the tendons and joints relieving stiffness and inflammation.
 Your pet would have difficulty moving especially in cold weather, trouble getting up after sitting, and probably does not prefer that the joints be rubbed or massaged with indications of Cold-Bi.
 This condition is often seen in dogs with hip dysplasia and hind leg weakness.